JiahuaWU/ada2019/README.md

 # Abstract
 Cooking is an important skill for everyone, no matter where they live.
 After evolving for centuries, what people eat everyday has grown into systems.
 Every country has their own style of eating and the styles diverge from region to region.
 Through the recipes, we can know what is frequently eaten by the people of one country and how they usually cook.
 We can even go further, find the relationships between what people eat and how their health conditions are, and dig out all the secrets behind the recipes.

 In this project, we want to show the different cooking choices of ingredients, seasoning, etc. among countries.
 Then we will try to link the recipe features with people's health condition to find out if there is something in eating habits that influences people's health.
 Besides, using the instructions of cooking steps of each recipe, we will map the recipes to vector space so that we can measure the difference of recipes among countries.
 To go even further, we want to train a model to predict the flavors of a dish, given its recipe, so that we know the flavor preference of people in different countries.
-In the end, after all these analysis of people's preference, we hope to make a recommendation system so that we can recommend dishes to people if we know their nationality.
+In the end, after all these analysis of people's preference, we hope to make a recommendation system so that we can recommend dishes to people if we know their previous beloved food or the ingredients they have.

 # Research questions
 How do eating habits vary in different countries?